Managed Retreat in the Age of Climate Change

 - What is the process for permitting living shorelines?

-The first in what is expected to be a series of workshops exploring how sea level rise and climate adaptation efforts may be addressed through legal concepts like the Public Trust Doctrine and regulatory processes like permitting and how climate adaptation may change how we look at those concepts and processes.
+The first in a 3 part series of workshops exploring how sea level rise and climate adaptation efforts may be addressed through legal concepts like the Public Trust Doctrine and regulatory processes like permitting and how climate adaptation may change how we look at those concepts and processes.

-Environment Chairman Rep. James Albis will provide opening remarks.
+Environment Chairman Rep. James Albis provided opening remarks.